Treatment for a frozen shoulder

 - Pendulum Stretch: Stand with your shoulders relaxed.
 Bend forward with the hand of your good arm resting on a table.
 Let the affected arm hang vertically and swing in a small circle, about 1 foot in diameter.
 Enhance the diameter of the pendulum-like movements over several days as you gain strength.

-- Towel stretch: grab both ends of the towel behind your back.
+- Towel stretch: Grab both ends of the towel behind your back.
 Pull the towel and the diseased hand towards the shoulder with your good hand.
-Perform towel stretch exercise 10 to 20 times a day.
+Perform towel stretch exercises 10 to 20 times a day.

 - Underarm Stretch: This home remedy for a frozen shoulder is obtained by placing the affected hand on a ledge up to the chest area.
 Bend your knees slightly and straighten them to stretch under your armpits.
 Try to bend your knees deeper than the heels of your shoulders.